habiibullah/alx-higher_level_programming/0x05-python-exceptions/README.md

-test_files ----- folder holds main.c test files that showcase examples of how to use functions Files that start with: prints x elements in list and returns num printed prints values if integer; returns True or False to integer prints first x elements of a list and only integers
+prints x elements in list and returns num printed prints values if integer; returns True or False to integer prints first x elements of a list and only integers